 Do not rest on your rights.
 You need to take action today to protect your legal rights and ensure that defending insurance companies cannot argue that you delayed filing your legal claims with the court.

 You can recover from your injuries while we work to push your suit through to settlement or trial.
 We can promise that we will work with integrity, compassion, and great attention to achieve the financial compensation you and your family deserve.
-Call our office today at (361) 400-2036 or contact us online to schedule your free consultation with a truck accident lawyer in Austin.
+Call our office today at 512-883-5171 or contact us online to schedule your free consultation with an experienced truck accident lawyer in Austin.

 The Patel Firm Injury Accident Lawyers

 Austin, TX 78704